 All Public Information Privacy

-Students have the option of withholding all public information—including name, telephone number, and official e-mail address—from being published in the online campus directory and commencement materials, or from public release.
+Students have the option of withholding all public information—including name, telephone number, and official e-mail address—from being released to the public and published in the campus directory and commencement materials.
 When this is selected, none of this information is released without student consent.

 FERPA Restriction Privacy